adam-larosa/oo-python-vhs-store/README.md

 ## ERD

-**NOTE** that the below ERD does not include associations -- these you need to add on your own, together with the association properties.
+**NOTE** that the below
+Entity–relationship diagram does not include associations -- these you need to add on your own, together with the association properties.

 ```
   Client